 Searching the patent literature can be a frustrating experience.
 In many cases, the titles of patents describe what something does instead of what it is (or what it might eventually be called).
 The classic example is "X-Y POSITION INDICATOR FOR A DISPLAY SYSTEM" (US 3,541,541) - that's Douglas C.

-Research librarians give you the latest on the most effective resources, tips, and tools to optimize your work at every step of the research process.
+Librarians give you the latest on the most effective resources, tips, and tools to optimize your work at every step of the research process.
+Here, you can also find out about effective teaching & learning strategies.

 Every year around Valentine’s Day, universities and libraries around the world participate in Love Data Week, an effort to raise awareness related to managing, sharing, preserving, and reusing research data.
 Carnegie Mellon Libraries is no exception.
 This year, you’ll be able to find us tabling at the libraries on campus all week, with cookies, candies, giveaways, and data valentines to get students and researchers thinking about the importance of loving and caring for their research data.